Glossary of Wholesale Terminology

 Net: see Gross.

 Overhead Expenses: Operational expenses that can’t be tied directly to a given product, but that are necessary for the business to exist, and therefore contribute indirectly to the cost of producing that product.
 See also fixed costs and variable costs.
+See this post.

 Perceived Value: The worth that your product has in the mind of your target customer, based on how thoroughly your product fulfills his or her needs and desires.
 Good branding and marketing can increase your product’s perceived value, which allows you to increase your MSRP (along with your profit margin).